What is network-attached storage (NAS)?

 What are the differences between SAN and NAS?
 A SAN organizes storage resources on an independent, high-performance network.
 Network-attached storage handles I/O requests for individual files, whereas a SAN manages I/O requests for contiguous blocks of data.

-NAS traffic moves across Transmission Control Protocol/Internet Protocol, such as Ethernet.
+NAS traffic moves across TCP/IP, such as Ethernet.
 SAN, on the other hand, routes network traffic over the Fibre Channel (FC) protocol designed specifically for storage networks.
-SANs can also use the Ethernet-based Internet Small Computer System Interface (iSCSI) protocol instead of FC.
+SANs can also use the Ethernet-based iSCSI protocol instead of FC.

-While NAS can be a single device, a SAN provides full block-level access to a server's disk volumes.
+Although NAS can be a single device, SAN provides full block-level access to a server's disk volumes.
 Put another way, a client OS will view NAS as a file system, while a SAN appears to the disk as the client OS.

 With the emergence of unified storage, vendors sought to improve large-scale file storage with SAN/NAS convergence.
 This consolidates block- and file-based data on one storage array.
 Convergence supports SAN block I/O and NAS file I/O in the same set of switches.